-The Doctor of Educational Ministry program is billed for 8 consecutive semesters regardless of course enrollment.
+The Doctor of Educational Ministry program is billed for 8 consecutive semesters regardless of course enrollment or in the event of early completion (the remainder of the tuition will be billed prior to graduation).
 Tuition is billed based on time in the program, not credit hours.
 Students who have not completed the doctoral program within the prescribed timeframe (eight semesters) will be assessed a maintenance fee each subsequent semester.
 Upon withdrawal from the program, tuition reimbursement will be determined on a pro-rated schedule per the current catalog.